mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

     ![](../assets/lp_preset-subdomain-settings-same.png)

-1. Once all the parameters have been configured, click **[!UICONTROL Submit]** to confirm.
-You can also save the message preset as draft and resume its configuration later on.
+1. Click **[!UICONTROL Submit]** to confirm the landing page preset creation.
+You can also save the preset as draft and resume its configuration later on.

    ![](../assets/lp_preset-subdomain-settings-submit.png)